rohithm8/spotipi/README.md

 # Spotipi
 ### Overview
-This project is to display information on 32x32 led matrix from the Spotify web api.
+This project is to display information on 64x64 led matrix, including weather, time, and information from the Spotify web api.
 ### Getting Started
 * Create a new application within the [Spotify developer dashboard](https://developer.spotify.com/dashboard/applications) <br />
 * Edit the settings of the application within the dashboard.